hemanta212/Nepali-news-portal-kbd/README.md

       python manage.py runserver

 * For linux:

 install postgres:

-    sudo apt-get install postgresql postgresql-contrib Now create a superuser for PostgreSQL
+    sudo apt-get install postgresql postgresql-contrib

+* Now create a superuser for PostgreSQL

-    sudo -u postgres createuser --superuser name_of_user And create a database using created user account
+    sudo -u postgres createuser --superuser name_of_user

+* And create a database using created user account

     sudo -u name_of_user createdb name_of_database

-You can access created database with created user by,
+* You can access created database with created user by,

     psql -U name_of_user -d name_of_database

-Your postgres database url wil be "postgresql://localhost/name_of_database"
+* Your postgres database url wil be something like

+    postgresql://localhost/name_of_database

-Delete the secrets.json file if present in your folder.
+* Delete the secrets.json file if present in your folder.

-Now set an environment variable named DATABASE_URL, EMAIL, and EMAIL_PASSWORD
+* Set environment variables named DATABASE_URL, EMAIL, and EMAIL_PASSWORD

 In linux: